Dorivika/GodSpeed/readme.md

 # Networking Library

 ## Overview
-The **Networking Library** is a C++ library designed to simplify the implementation of networking functionalities such as TCP and UDP communication.
+**GodSpeed** is a C++ library designed to simplify the implementation of networking functionalities such as TCP and UDP communication.
 The library is designed with modularity, scalability, and adherence to professional C++ project norms, making it a great choice for both learning and real-world applications.

 ## Features
 - **TCP Server**: Handle multiple clients with a robust and scalable architecture.